lfoppiano/grobid-quantities/doc/training.md

 The trainer uses all the available training data from `resouces/dataset/quantities/corpus`.

 > :warning: We provide already both training and evaluation corpora, which should be used to evaluate.
-Given the small size of the corpus, we recommend to combine [corpus]{.title-ref} and [evaluation]{.title-ref} only for training the final model.
+Given the small size of the corpus, we recommend to combine `corpus` and `evaluation` only for training the final model.

 Via Gradle: